ccswbs/UoGd7-Training/features/howto-workbenchmoderationwithpeopleprofiles.md

 #### Note about rejected edits (Publisher)

-As Publisher drafts may be rejected.
-The Publish may make edits to any draft but if this happens the Publisher takes ownership of the draft and the Author will not be able to make any additional changes.
+Publisher drafts may be rejected.
+The Publisher may make edits to any draft, but if this happens, the Publisher takes ownership of the draft and the Author will not be able to make any additional changes.

-Another option is to notify the Author (outside of Drupal, ie. email or phone) and ask them to edit their "Needs Review" draft and then resubmit for review.
+To avoid preventing the Author from being able to make additional changes, the Publisher may notify the Author (outside of Drupal, ie. email or phone) to ask them to edit their "Needs Review" draft and then resubmit for review.

 ### Changing Needs Review to Draft (Author)